 According to the Federal Trade Commission, there are over 250,000 complaints of identity theft each year.
 The FTC also states that the average person can lose as many as 300 hours of work as a result of identity theft.

-Credit repair scams are one way that people attempt to recover from their stolen identities.
+Credit repair scams are one way that people attempt to recover their stolen identities.
 They offer services that claim they will remove your credit history and make it possible for you to start anew.

 This section is about credit repair scams and what people should do if they have been victimized by these scams.